444thLiao/Oxygen_ML/readme.md

 # Directory and Script Descriptions

 If there are files missing, it might because it is too large.
-See XXXXX.
+See [1007 bacterial proteomes](https://zenodo.org/records/17338761).

 ## python scripts